prob140/prob140.github.io/course-info.md

 - **Quiz 4** on Monday October 27 and Tuesday October 28
 - **Quiz 5** on Monday November 17 and Tuesday November 18

+Your lowest quiz score will be automatically dropped.
+Unless explicitly granted, unexplained absences, or absences given late notice, will not be dropped.

 ### Exams ###
 All of these will be in person and proctored.